-51.1 All advertising on/in cars, drivers and teams must comply with the legal requirements of the country in which the race is taking place and comply with any national restrictions required in order to permit the host broadcaster to transmit the event.
+51.1 All advertising on/in cars and drivers overvall and underwear must comply with the legal requirements of the country in which the race is taking place and comply with any national restrictions required in order to permit the host broadcaster to transmit the event.
 If required by the Organisers, all cars must have the official sticker on the dashboard, visible to a forward facing camera.
-These restrictions preclude the use of any content or website of cigarette, pornography, betting, gambling and the word 'Casino' and casino-related logos etc. The sponsors name and type of operation must be noted on the entry form.
+These restrictions preclude the use of any content or website of cigarette, electronic cigarette, pornography, betting, gambling, alcoholic beverages and the word 'Casino' and casino-related logos etc. The sponsors name and type of operation must be noted on the entry form.
 Any advertising on cars not complying with the legal requirements/regulations may result in a decision by the Organiser for disqualification of the car and driver concerned from the event.